Michigan Marrow Walk & Fun Run

 When four-year-old Kyle was diagnosed with severe aplastic anemia, his parents, David and Angela, knew their donor search would be complicated by his half Caucasian and half Chinese ethnicity.

-The family turned to the Be The Match registry and Kyle received his life-saving transplant.
+The family turned to Be The Match and Kyle

 For David and Angela, watching their son fight his illness, go through a bone marrow transplant and now be able to focus on his passion for fishing and playing with his little sister, Lily, has been an incredible journey.